 “The aim is that the horse’s muscles have tone and are free from resistance, his joints are loose and he does not tighten against the rider’s aids.
 The muscles that are really important are those over the top line from the hind legs over the quarters, loins, in front of the wither and up to the poll.

 The test of whether a horse is supple and working ‘through’ the back and neck is that when the rein contact is eased (as in a free walk) the horse wants to stretch forward and down and not try to hollow and lift his head.”

 This, as you can see, focuses largely on longitudinal and mental suppleness, whereas riders often think solely in terms of lateral suppleness, i.e. the ability to bend equally on both sides and to conform to the arc of circles and turns.

-The FEI definition is perhaps more inclusive:
+The FEI (the international governing body for equestrian sport) definition is perhaps more inclusive: